docker/docs/docker-hub/onboard-business.md

 The following steps will help you quickly set up SSO.
 See [Configure Single Sign-on](../single-sign-on/index.md) and [Single Sign-on FAQs](../single-sign-on/faqs.md) for more details.

 1. Ensure that all members have at least Docker Desktop 4.4.2 installed on their machines.
-2. Ensure that all existing CI/CD pipelines have replaced their passwords with Personal Access Tokens.
+2. If you have existing Docker CI/CD pipelines in your organization, replace their passwords with Personal Access Tokens.
 See [Create a Personal Access (PAT)](../single-sign-on/index.md#create-a-personal-access-token-pat) for more details.
 3. Configure either your SAML 2.0 IdP or your Azure AD IdP with Open ID Connect.